 For us, it’s easy to see which features are the most desired by our users: the ones with the most upvotes.
 If something has around 400 upvotes, it’s time to start considering it.

 If data showed us enough customers request a spaceship, we’d move on to the next step:

-Validate the idea directly with our customers (and understand if it's a priority)
+Step #2: validate the idea directly with our customers (and understand if it's a priority)